mabuchilab/QNET/docs/printing.rst

 The printing functions :func:`ascii`, :func:`unicode`, and :func:`latex` each
 delegate to an internal printer object that subclasses :class:`qnet.printing.base.QnetBasePrinter`.
-For example, the :func:`ascii` function delegates to an instance of :class:`qnet.printing._ascii.QnetAsciiPrinter` (after :func:`init_printing` was called, that printer is located at :attr:`ascii.printer`)
+After initialization, the printer class is referenced at e.g. :attr:`ascii.printer`.

 For the ultimate control in customizing the printing system, you can implement your own subclasses of :class:`~qnet.printing.base.QnetBasePrinter`, which is in